top of page

 The Living Earth Curriculum examines the mythology of technology, and ten ancestral innovations found in mountains, forests, deserts and wetland ecosystems across the globe.

-18 First Nations from across the globe shared time, knowledge and the intricacies of indigenous knowledge systems to make the Living Earth Curriculum possible.
+18 local communities from across the globe shared time, knowledge and the intricacies of indigenous knowledge systems to make the Living Earth Curriculum possible.
 They are the Incan of Peru; the Khasis of North-east India; the Ifugao of the Philippines; the Subak of Bali; the Mayan of Mexico; the Chagga of Tanzania; the Malayali of India; the Enawenênawê of Brazil; the Kayapó of Brazil; the Zuni, of the United States; the Maasai of Kenya; the Persians of Iran; the Ngisonyaka Turkana of Kenya; the Uros of Peru; the Ma’dan of Iraq; the Bengalese of India; the Tofinu of Benin; and the Javanese of Indonesia.
 We are grateful that young minds will finally get access to their work.

 Living Water Curriculum